uyras/MonteCarloVisualisation/readme.md

 You can run simulation with arbitrary number of MC steps and visually observe the system on every step.
 Also you can tune the parameters literally for every step of simulations.

-You can download pre-build binaries here: [https://github.com/uyras/MonteCarloVisualisation/releases](https://github.com/uyras/MonteCarloVisualisation/releases)
+You can **download** pre-build binaries here: [https://github.com/uyras/MonteCarloVisualisation/releases](https://github.com/uyras/MonteCarloVisualisation/releases)

 ## Example

 ![This is a gif demo animation, wait for download](docs/images/demo.gif)

-The simulation of system with 100\*100 spins with low temperature (near 0K) and weak anisotropy along Z axis.
+This is the simulation of system with 100\*100 spins with low temperature (near 0K) and weak anisotropy along Z axis.

 ## Model